robinmoisson/select2entity-bundle/README.md

 - infinite loading on the select2 drpodown
 - bootstrap-themed select2

-It is currently **not maintened** (though always open to PR I guess).
+It is currently **not maintened** (though always open to PR I guess) and not actively synced with tetranz/select2entity-bundle.
 Feel free to use it however you see fit, or look at the last commits if you want inspiration to replicate the functionnality :)

 Below is the README from tetranz/select2entity-bundle at time of fork.

-##Introduction
+## Introduction

 This is a Symfony2 bundle which enables the popular [Select2](https://select2.github.io) component to be used as a drop-in replacement for a standard entity field on a Symfony form.